Claken/Piscine_Flutter/mobileModule02/Modulel02/README.md

   • The current weather description (cloudy, sunny, rainy, etc.). <br/>
   • the current wind speed (in km/h). <br/>

-- In the “Today” tab :
+- In the “Today” tab : <br/>
-  • The location (city name, region and country).
+  • The location (city name, region and country). <br/>
-  • The list of the weather for the day with the following data:
+  • The list of the weather for the day with the following data: <br/>
     • The hours.
     • The temperatures by hours.

-- In your third tab “Weekly” you will have to display:
+- In the “Weekly” tab : <br/>
-  • The location (city name, region and country).
+  • The location (city name, region and country). <br/>
-  • The list of the weather for each day of the week with the following data:
+  • The list of the weather for each day of the week with the following data: <br/>
     • The date.
     • The min and max temperatures of the day
     • The weather description (cloudy, sunny, rainy, etc.).

 ![api data](https://github.com/Claken/Piscine_Flutter/assets/51683861/1c03466c-e170-443e-9042-18feef4fdad0)